Jingyu6/speculative_prefill/COMPARE.md

 We consider two cases:
 1. Realistic case: we have batch size > 1.
 2. Constraint case: we have batch size = 1.
-(Implication, batch size = 1 will not accurately reflect the compute-bound nature of prefill, which happens quite often in modern inference servers)
+(Implication, batch size = 1 will not accurately reflect the compute-bound nature of prefill.
+Compute-bound happens quite often in modern inference servers)

 #### Varying Batch size x Sequence Length